PelionIoT/mbl-docs/Docs/mbl_based_projects/mbl_based_projects.md

 The new project will use code from many repositories.
-To make it easy to create a work area for the project with all of the repositories cloned to the right places<!--why places? won't it be cloned to a single place? or should "work areas" be plural, like the last sentence?-->, you can <!--can or must?-->create a repo manifest file containing information about the project's repos, and then use [Google's git-repo tool][google-git-repo] to initialize work areas using that manifest.
+To make it easy to create a work area for the project with all of the repositories cloned to the right places within the work area<!--why places? won't it be cloned to a single place? or should "work areas" be plural, like the last sentence?-->, you can <!--can or must?-->create a repo manifest file containing information about the project's repos, and then use [Google's git-repo tool][google-git-repo] to initialize work areas using that manifest.

+MBL's build tools use [Google's git-repo tool][google-git-repo] to initialize work areas, so you must create a manifest repository in order to use them.

 1. Create a repository to contain the manifest file, for example a GitHub repo called `mbl-project-manifest-example`.
 1. The new project will be very similar to the MBL project, so you can copy the `default.xml` manifest file from